-- (2) The Minister must terminate the appointment of a Commission Board member if: - (a) the Commission Board member: - (i) becomes bankrupt; or - (ii) applies to take the benefit of any law for the relief of bankrupt or insolvent debtors; or - (iii) compounds with his or her creditors; or - (iv) makes an assignment of his or her remuneration for the benefit of his or her creditors; or - (b) the Commission Board member is absent, except on leave of absence, from 3 consecutive meetings of the Commission Board; - Note: The appointment of a Commission Board member may also be terminated under section 30 of the Public Governance, Performance and Accountability Act 2013 (which deals with terminating the appointment of an accountable authority, or a member of an accountable authority, for contravening general duties of officials). - (3) Before terminating the appointment of a Commission Board member under subsection (1), the Minister must consult each participating State/Territory Health Minister.
+- (1) The Minister may terminate the appointment of a Commission Board member for misbehaviour or physical or mental incapacity. - (2) The Minister must terminate the appointment of a Commission Board member if: - (a) the Commission Board member: - (i) becomes bankrupt; or - (ii) applies to take the benefit of any law for the relief of bankrupt or insolvent debtors; or - (iii) compounds with his or her creditors; or - (iv) makes an assignment of his or her remuneration for the benefit of his or her creditors; or - (b) the Commission Board member is absent, except on leave of absence, from 3 consecutive meetings of the Commission Board; or

+- (c) the Commission Board member fails, without reasonable excuse, to comply with an obligation imposed on him or her by section 27F or 27J of the Commonwealth Authorities and Companies Act 1997. - (3) Before terminating the appointment of a Commission Board member under subsection (1), the Minister must consult each participating State/Territory Health Minister.